koithos/kimspect/README.md

 ================================================================================
 ```

-The output includes:

-- Pod Name: The name of the Kubernetes pod
-- Namespace: The Kubernetes namespace
-- Container: The container name within the pod
-- Image Name: The name of the container image
-- Version: The image version/tag
-- Registry: The container registry hosting the image

 ## Development

 ### Prerequisites

-- Rust 1.70 or later
+- Rust 1.85 or later
 - Kubernetes cluster access
-- `kubectl` configured with your cluster
+- `kubectl` installed & configured with your cluster

 ### Building from Source